vinej/pyarchive/README.md

     File        :   the excel output file
     Template    :   the excel template file to use

-Example with a SQL and a Stored procedure
+Example with a SQL and a Stored procedure with parameters to put into different excel files the MGMT and SUPPORT information from the database

 {
     "Connections" : [